Best Monero Wallets for iOS and Android (2026)

 iOS, privacy-focused: Monero One.
 Direct node connection, Tor, zero data collection.

-Fastest sync, multi-coin: Cake Wallet.
-Fast LWS sync, supports other cryptocurrencies alongside Monero.
+Multi-coin with built-in exchange: Cake Wallet.
+Supports other cryptocurrencies alongside Monero.

 Android, simple and proven: Monerujo.
 Direct node connection, been around for years.
 Monero One's Android beta is also worth trying.

 All of these wallets are non-custodial and open source.
-The decision comes down to whether you prioritize sync speed or the trust model of your network connection.
+The decision comes down to whether you need multi-coin support or want a Monero-focused wallet with a private network connection.